Favorite Colors for a Cozy Winter Home

 Greige is a combination of gray and beige, and it is a warm neutral that works well in nearly every room in the home.
 This color is both soothing and sophisticated and goes well with any style or color palette.
 Most variations of this color are grayer than beige, and the soft tones envelop you in warmth while allowing the mind to rest without the distraction of vivid or cool hues.

-Whether you prefer millennial pink, rosy pink, or blush, each shade has the warm undertones that create a warm, cozy environment.
+Whether you prefer millennial pink, rosy pink, or blush, each shade has warm undertones that create a cozy environment.
 While the color may be perceived as decidedly feminine, it is more often associated with happiness, romance, and other positive emotions and feelings.

 Cozy colors are typically a mid-tone or darker on the color spectrum, as pastel colors may feel cold.
 A soft, creamy gold color is reminiscent of the sun and emits a warm glow once it is hit with natural or artificial light.

 This rich, sophisticated hue has exceptional warmth and depth, but it should be paired with the right neutral or used sparingly to avoid overwhelming the space.
 Consider incorporating it as an accent color or feature wall, or on a large piece such as a sofa or bedding.

 This color is associated with nature and tranquility, bringing to mind the vibrant hues associated with spring and summer.
 Opt for shades of green that are slightly muted, and not too dark or bright.

 Invest your time and money into rooms that you spend the most time in, such as the living room, kitchen, bedroom, or master bathroom.
 Or, if you’re expecting company this season, update the guest room with a fresh hue.
 Here is a room-by-room guide to help make your home cozier this winter and all year round.